QuentinRa/blog.quentinra.dev/info/networking/index.md

 </div><div>

 For application on a local machine to communicate with each other, there is a special virtual network called **localhost** (127.0.0.1), which is associated with the virtual network interface  **lo** (loop back), allowing local application to locally transfer data over this virtual network.

+> As a machine may have multiple network cards, or a network card have connections to multiple networks, you have to determine which interface will be used for each communication.
 </div></div>

 <hr class="sl">